 Fees and discounts

 Residential CITs pay a discounted program fee of $1,095, including housing, dining, field trips, iPad rental and all other student materials; commuter CITs pay $500.
 CITs who end the program in good standing will receive a written recommendation from the camp directors, to be used for college applications or for future employment.
 We also consider the CIT program to be a pipeline for future hires, so we will give preference when hiring team leaders to students who have worked as CITs and are thus familiar with all aspects of our program.
-For example, Brooke Stobbe was a counselor in 2011 and returned in 2012 and 2016 as a team leader; Casey Miller attended NBTB 2013 and returned as a CIT, then a program assistant and finally a team leader in 2016 for our “Worlds Apart” pop-up project on homelessness in San Francisco.
+For example, Brooke Stobbe was a counselor in 2011 and returned in 2012 and 2016 as a team leader; Casey Miller attended NBTB 2013 and returned as a CIT, then a program assistant and finally a team leader in 2016 and 2017, including leading our “Worlds Apart” pop-up project on homelessness in San Francisco.